MicrosoftDocs/win32/desktop-src/xaudio2/x3daudio.md

-﻿---
+---
-Description: 'X3DAudio is an API used in conjunction with XAudio2 to create the illusion of a sound coming from a point in 3D space.' ms.assetid: '46be100f-17de-8db1-59d3-1dc2e75d1801'
+Description: X3DAudio is an API used in conjunction with XAudio2 to create the illusion of a sound coming from a point in 3D space. ms.assetid: 46be100f-17de-8db1-59d3-1dc2e75d1801
 title: X3DAudio
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # X3DAudio